bloominstituteoftechnology/Graphs/projects/graph/README.md

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?
 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+   1. I would expect there to be a smaller degree of connection because in "real life" there is only a 6 degree of seperation apparently.
+So I think one way to fix this would be to have a denser graph to make up for the very even distribution of friends and connections.

 2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?